A biologically plausible neural network for multi-channel Canonical Correlation Analysis: A biologically plausible CCA algorithm

 Before deriving our online CCA algorithm, we first demonstrate how the objective \eqref{eq:minmax} can be optimized in the offline setting, where one has access to the data matrices $\X$ and $\Y$ in their entirety.
 In this case, the algorithm solves the min-max problem \eqref{eq:minmax} by alternating minimization and maximization steps.
 First, for fixed $\W_x$, $\W_y$ and $\M$, we minimize the objective function $L(\W_x,\W_y,\M,\Z)$ over $\Z$ to obtain the minimum $\ol\Z$ defined in Equation~\eqref{eq:Zoptimal}.
 Then, with $\ol\Z$ fixed, we perform a gradient descent-ascent step with respect to $(\W_x,\W_y)$ and $\M$:

-Here $\eta$ is the learning rate for $\W_x$ and $\W_y$, which may depend on the iteration, and $\vareps>0$ is the ratio of the learning rates of $\W_x$ (or $\W_y$) and $\M$.
-To ensure that $\M$ remains positive definite given a positive definite initialization, we assume that $\eta\in(0,\vareps)$.
+Here $\eta>0$ is the learning rate for $\W_x$ and $\W_y$, which may depend on the iteration, and $\vareps>0$ is the ratio of the learning rates for $\W_x$ (or $\W_y$) and $\M$.
 Substituting in the explicit expressions for the partial derivatives of $L(\W_x,\W_y,\M,\ol\Z)$ yields our offline CCA algorithm (Algorithm~\ref{alg:offline}), which we refer to as Offline-CCA.